A creamy, natural soap with a warm sage herbal scent with light minty notes, enriched with organic virgin shea butter, hempseed oil and coconut milk.

 Limit of 0 per order

-A dreamy, creamy soap with a warm sage scent and a touch of mint.
+A dreamy, creamy natural soap with a warm sage scent and a touch of mint.
 Loaded with shea butter and sunflower oil.
-Shea butter has been used for over a thousand years as a treatment for dry aging skin, dermatitis, and eczema.
+Virgin shea butter has been used for over a thousand years as a treatment for dry aging skin, dermatitis, and eczema.

 Sunflower oil, rich in linoleic acid, is one of the most moisturizing vegetable oils.
 Rich in vitamins A, C, and E, it is also very high in essential fatty acids and helps to moisturize, regenerate and condition the skin.
 The addition of lots of creamy coconut milk, used for centuries as a beauty treatment in India, creates a creamy, mild lather and unbelievable silkiness.